ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

 .. function:: void Problem::RemoveParameterBlock(const double* values)

    Remove a parameter block from the problem.
-The parameterization of the parameter block, if it exists, will persist until the deletion of the problem (similar to cost/loss functions in residual block removal).
 Any residual blocks that depend on the parameter are also removed, as described above in RemoveResidualBlock().

+   The parameterization of the parameter block, if it exists, will persist until the deletion of the problem.

    If Problem::Options::enable_fast_removal is true, then the removal is fast (almost constant time).
-Otherwise, removing a parameter block will incur a scan of the entire Problem object.
+Otherwise, removing a parameter block will scan the entire Problem.

    **WARNING:** Removing a residual or parameter block will destroy the implicit ordering, rendering the jacobian or residuals returned